harveypekar/3dgraphics/project/description.md

 Pat yourself on the back.
 You've made the quintessential minecraft primitive.
 Make a git commit and push it.
 (Of course you can commit and push more often, this is just a reminder.
 I commit whenever a thing is working, no matter how tiny, or every hour)

 Now, we could render our entire world by using a GameObject with a cube mesh for each block.
 However, this is a bad idea.
 We would end up with millions of `GameObject`, which will be bad for performance.
-We'll see much better performance if we batch all of our blocks in a chunk in a single `Mesh`.
+We'll see much better performance if we batch all of our blocks of the same material in a single `Mesh`.

+To clarify:

+* Our world consists of multiple chunks
+* A chunk consists out of one or more meshes, each of which has all the blocks of a chunk with the same blocktype

 So let's do that.

 * Generalize your mesh generation by looping through all the elements in the blocks array.
 You will need to have a triple loop.
 * Create an empty `ArrayList` (or other collection you think is appropriate) of vertices and indices.